martinhoeller/blog/_posts/2020-05-03-5-essential-tools-for-developers.md

 OmniFocus is where I organize all my tasks.
 It is an extremely flexible tool that lets you freely create your own organizational structure.
 Create projects, task and sub-tasks as detailed as you need.
 You can also assign "contexts" to each item.
 For example, I use contexts to track user requests or bug reports for my apps.

 OmniFocus is my general idea dump and project outlining app.
-Whenever a new idea or a ToDo comes to my mind I put it into OmniFocus for later review and more detailed planning.
+Whenever a new idea or a to-do comes to my mind I put it into OmniFocus for later review and more detailed planning.

 **Website:** [https://www.omnigroup.com/omnifocus](https://www.omnigroup.com/omnifocus)<br>
 **Price:** $99.99 USD on time or $9.99 USD / month subscription